Spike driver: History

 Historically, spikers was the slang-name for the rail workers who drove in the spikes after the gandy dancers laid the track on the tie.
 Spikes are used to hold the rail in gauge and keep it connected to the ties.
-Before the development of automated spikers, this task was done entirely by hand using pickaxes to drive the spikes into the ties.
+Before the development of automated spikers, this task was done entirely by hand using spike hammers to drive the spikes into the ties.
 This process was slow and not easy to learn (at the driving of the golden spike that marked the completion of the first transcontinental railroad in 1869, several executives of the companies building the railroad tried and failed to drive in the final spike, showing how difficult a task it was).

 To make the process of driving spikes faster and easier, automated self-propelled machines that travel on the rails were developed in the 1900s.
 These machines can insert spikes far faster than by hand.
 Brian Solomon writes that, "Spike drivers take less time to accomplish their tasks than it takes to read about it."